 The bellows are burnt, the lead is consumed of the fire, the founder melteth in vain, for the wicked are not plucked away.

 "ERROR," the construct blares.
 Is there a note of panic in these stammers?
 She will never know.

-The third machine avoids its brother's crackling form.
-Instead, this unaffected shell lifts a cannon and points – not at her, but overhead.
-Viktoria does not waste time tracing the target or shouting warnings.
+The next machine avoids its brother's corpse.
+It lifts a cannon and points – not at her, but overhead.
+Viktoria does not waste time tracing the trajectory or shouting warnings.
 She pounces for it.
-Limbs tangle around that mammoth forearm, ankles locked, nails squealing upon plates.
+Her limbs tangle around that mammoth forearm, ankles locked, nails scratching at the plates.
 Lips withdraw from snarls inside.
-Tendrils bristle around her face, barbarian locks threatening to drape the floor.
-Not heavy enough to move the appendage on her own, she dangles; Karras's insipid fiend recalibrates and attempts to shake her off.
+Tendrils bristle around her face, hair that threatens to drape the floor.
+Not heavy enough to move the appendage on her own, she dangles; Karras's child recalibrates and attempts to shake her off.
 It almost does.
 Fingers slip and grope to keep a hold.
-The dyad bites from instinct; teethes uselessly on metal.
+The dyad bites from instinct, teethes uselessly on metal.
 She kicks the body and struggles to pull nuts from bolts.
 It is difficult with so little energy, such slick footing, and so much at stake.

 A strange moment: the construct turns its head, and looks at her.